 Inventories consists of renovation materials such as carpet, flooring and appliances which the Corporation uses to upgrade its investment properties.
 Inventories are measured at the lower of cost and net realizable value.
-No amount of write-down of inventory was recognized for the years ended September 30, 2022 and 2021:
+No amount of write-down of inventory was recognized for the years ended September 30, 2023 and 2022:

-Year ended September 30, 2022 2021 Inventory \$ 1,859 \$ 1,899
+entory S ep.
+30, 2023 Sep.
+30, 2022 Inventory \$ 1,814 \$ 1,859